Top 10 Landmark in Kent for Weekend Road Trips

 2. Dover Castle

-Dover Castle is one of the most iconic landmarks in Kent, perched high on the white cliffs overlooking the English Channel.
+Dover Castleis one of the most iconic landmarks in Kent, perched high on the white cliffs overlooking the English Channel.
 With over 2,000 years of history, this fortress has played a vital role in protecting England from invasion.

 The stunning coastal views from the castle’s ramparts are worth the visit alone, offering a unique perspective of the channel and France on a clear day.

 Don’t miss the fascinating tunnels used during WWII, part of the secret underground military operations.
 Getting there is easy, with ample parking available on site, and the castle is fully accessible for visitors.
 Whether you’re a history enthusiast or just looking to enjoy the views, Dover Castle should be on your weekend road trip list.
+Allocate an entire day to fully explore its historic features, such as the Great Tower, medieval interiors, and underground tunnels.

 3. Leeds Castle